 In short, not really.
-There are marginal differences, but in most cases they increase your costs by a very small percentage.
-We tested with a conventional electric vented dryer and an upmarket condenser dryer both with and without the balls and compared the two – none made much impact on performance.
+There are marginal differences, but in most cases they actually increase your costs by a very small amount.
+We tested with a conventional electric vented dryer and an upmarket condenser dryer both with and without the balls and compared the two – none made much of impact on performance in either dryer.

-So by all means if you want to throw your money towards this product, go ahead, but don't be under any illusion that they'll save you any money with regards to reducing drying time.
+So by all means if you want to throw your money towards this product, go ahead, but don't be under any illusion that they'll save you any money on running costs, or reduce the time it takes to dry a load of clothes.

 We compared each of the products with a separate run without dryer balls in each dryer type.
 We used identical loads and program types.
 We measured against the final mass and energy usage for the conventional electric vented dryer and we compared against mass, time and electricity with regards to the condenser dryer.
 We've only displayed energy usage because this is the difference you'll see in your energy bill.
 We used a 3.5kg IEC cotton load that we use for all our dryer (and washing machine) tests.
 We based the energy cost calculation on $0.30/kWh.